canonical/brand-store-documentation/docs/Serial Vault/signing-keys.md

 <h3 id='heading--role-scoped-key-instructions'>Procedure for requesting a role-scoped key</h3>

-To register a role-scoped key, raise a support request with the Brand Store with the following details:
+To register a role-scoped key, raise a support request with the Dedicated Snap Store with the following details:

 * Account ID of the brand account to which the key would be registered
 * Name for the key